Skip to Content

 How to increase mycorrhizal fungi in soil?

 Tillage damages mycorrhizal fungi by breaking up the hyphae and mycelium, causing them to start over again.
-Having a diverse selection of plants can be instead looked into rather of moving the soil around, as this will increase the mycorrhizal fungi due to their microbial relationships.
+Having a diverse selection of plants can be instead looked into rather than moving the soil around, as this will increase the mycorrhizal fungi due to their microbial relationships.

 While the said option is one of the main ways gardeners can look into minimizing and stopping altogether to foster the growth and success of increasing mycorrhizal fungi in the soil, we will be talking about more methods and things you can do to make the process more successful for both the plant and the fungi in the next few sections.